haru0l/diffsinger-scripts/m4singer_scipts/README.md

 # M4Singer Parsing Scripts

-The file format is kinda messy so here's some scripts lmao You can repurpose these so that's why they're here.
+The file format is kinda messy so here's some scripts lmao.
+You can repurpose these so that's why they're here.
 They'll run in all subfolders so be warned.

 ## Script List